 Lord Krishna is the lord of compassion, love, and tenderness.
 Krishna is admired for his playful acts and love towards Radha.
 Radha is his one true love and the love they share is immortal and eternal.
 Even though Krishna never married Radha, they are worshipped as the divine couple.
 The two names of Radha-Krishna can never be separated from one another.

-Below is the collection of Quotes by Lord Krishna on Love, Mostly taken from Bhagavad Gita and Mahabharata.
+Wondering what Bhagavad Gita says about love?
+Below is the collection of Quotes by Lord Krishna on Love, taken from Bhagavad Gita.

 1. Love Wins All